Ariana Grande: Personal life

 Grande has said she struggled with hypoglycemia, which she attributed to poor dietary habits.
-She has been a vegan since 2013.
-Fans questioned in 2019 whether she was still a vegan after working with Starbucks to create a special edition of one of her favorite drinks which was revealed to contain eggs.
-Her nutritionist, Harley Pasternak, told the magazine Glamour that Grande is vegan but that he has got her to "feel OK about indulging and celebrating sometimes".
+She has been following a vegan diet since 2013, though fans questioned in 2019 whether she still was, after working with Starbucks to create a special edition of one of her favorite drinks which was revealed to contain eggs.
+Her nutritionist, Harley Pasternak, told the magazine Glamour that Grande is still following the diet, but that he has gotten her to "feel OK about indulging and celebrating sometimes".

 Grande developed post-traumatic stress disorder (PTSD) and anxiety after the Manchester Arena bombing; she nearly pulled out of her performance in the 2018 broadcast A Very Wicked Halloween due to anxiety.
 Grande has also said she has been in therapy for over a decade, having first seen a mental health professional shortly after her parents' divorce.

-Beliefs

-Grande was raised Roman Catholic, but left the church during the pontificate of Benedict XVI, opposing its stance on homosexuality and noting that her half-brother Frankie is gay.
-She has said that she and Frankie have followed the teachings of Kabbalah, a branch of Jewish mysticism, since she was 12.
-She said that they believe "the basis lies in the idea that if you're kind to others, good things will happen to you".
+Grande does not label her sexuality and is attracted to men and women.
+She was raised Catholic, but left the church during the pontificate of Benedict XVI (circa 2013), opposing its stance on homosexuality and stating that her half-brother Frankie is gay.
+Grande said that she and Frankie later visited a Kabbalah Centre and that they both "really had a connection with it."
 Several of her songs, such as "Break Your Heart Right Back", are supportive of LGBT rights.
 She has also been labeled "an advocate for a sex-positive attitude".